 Rewriting a revolution

 The Philippines bloodless revolution stunned the world.
-40 years on, has all been lost?
+Forty years on, has all been lost?

 The uprising ushered in a return to constitutional democracy, guardrails on executive power, and a new constitution that redistributed power from Manila to local governments across the 7,500-island archipelago.
 It was also supposed to seal the fate of the Marcoses once and for all: permanent exile in Hawaii.

-But the story of the last four decades isn’t simply one of a profound Marcos restoration.
-While the family has certainly been adept at resurrection, the story of the post-revolutionary Philippines can’t be separated from the failures of the post-revolutionary state.
+But the story of the last four decades is not simply one of a profound Marcos restoration.
+The post-revolutionary Philippines cannot be separated from the failures of the post-revolutionary state.
 Politics remains dynastic, the economy profoundly unequal, while corrupt officials rarely face accountability.
-It’s a cocktail for popular disaffection with democracy itself.
+It is a cocktail for popular disaffection with democracy itself.

 Broadcasts